sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 }
 ```

-For more information, see [https://docs.sourcegraph.com/admin/observability/alerting](https://docs.sourcegraph.com/admin/observability/alerting).
+For more information, see the [Sourcegraph alerting documentation](https://docs.sourcegraph.com/admin/observability/alerting).

 ### Repository permission syncing on by default

-Permission syncing are now on by default for GitHub, Bitbucket Server, and GitLab for any integration that is using permissions.
-Documentation: [https://docs.sourcegraph.com/admin/repo/permissions#background-permissions-syncing](https://docs.sourcegraph.com/admin/repo/permissions#background-permissions-syncing)
+[Sourcegraph 3.14](https://about.sourcegraph.com/blog/sourcegraph-3.14#faster-syncing-of-gitlab-and-bitbucket-server-repository-permissions) and [Sourcegraph 3.15](https://about.sourcegraph.com/blog/sourcegraph-3.15#faster-syncing-of-github-repository-permissions) introduced a faster and more scalable permissions syncing solution that could be enabled for your code host integrations.
+This background permissions syncing is now on by default for GitHub, Bitbucket Server, and GitLab for any integration with repository permissions configured.
+Please [read our documentation for more details](https://docs.sourcegraph.com/admin/repo/permissions#background-permissions-syncing).

-Background permissions syncing becomes the default method to sync permissions from code hosts.
-Please [read our documentation for things to keep in mind before upgrading](https://docs.sourcegraph.com/admin/repo/permissions#background-permissions-syncing). [#10972](https://github.com/sourcegraph/sourcegraph/pull/10972)

 ### Gitolite exclude pattern